wycks/WP-File-Permission-Check/readme.txt

 Will add a little "x" next to any files/folders set to 777, since this is inherently insecure.
 Checks all recursive folders that come with a default WordPress install.

-Will exclude the "/cache" folder since they are used by caching plugins and contains to many files to scan.

 This plugin can be CPU intensive as it iterates over your whole folder/file structure to gather statistics.

 Notes :